Halleloya/GOLDIE/README.md

 By default, all the directoires run on localhost.
 The tree-like structure starts from port 5001, with the name of level1 (also called master directory or root directory).
 The single directory module named SingleDirectory runs on port 4999.

 MongoDB runs on its default port 27017.
+To run MongoDB on another port: add `--port [port]` when starting the database, and change the configure files to direct apps to database.

+To release all the ports occupied by directories: `sudo kill -9 $(lsof -i:5001 -i:5002 -i:5003 -i:5004 -i:5005 -i:5006 -i:5007 -i:5008 -t)`.

 ## Authentication